Q+A-What's at stake in U.N. arms trade treaty negotiations?

-UNITED NATIONS, March 27 (Reuters) - Members of the United Nations on Wednesday received the final draft of what could become the first international treaty to regulate the $70 billion global conventional arms trade.
+UNITED NATIONS, March 26 (Reuters) - Members of the United Nations are in the final days of negotiations on what could become the first international treaty to regulate the $70 billion global conventional arms trade.

-The treaty drafting conference at U.N. headquarters in New York City will end on Thursday, when rights groups and most delegations hope the treaty will be unanimously adopted.
-Several delegates said they were optimistic it would pass, but others warned that Iran or India may block approval.
+The treaty drafting conference at the U.N.’s headquarters in New York City will continue through Thursday.

-Several human rights groups and arms control advocates, including Amnesty International, Oxfam and Control Arms, praised the latest draft, saying it had shortcomings but was a significant improvement over an earlier draft that had too many loopholes.
+A new draft text was circulated to the states participating in the conference last Friday, which rights groups criticized as disappointing.

 It would require governments to refuse to export weapons to countries that would likely use them to violate human rights or commit war crimes.
 It would also require governments to regulate arms brokering.

-An earlier draft said those were the weapons covered by the treaty “at a minimum.”
-Human rights groups complained about the removal of that phrase from subsequent drafts.
-But several U.N. delegates said the list of arms covered was not exclusive, thanks to language elsewhere in the latest draft of the treaty.
+A previous draft said those were the weapons covered by the treaty “at a minimum.”
+Rights groups complained that the new draft has narrowed the scope of the treaty.

 It would not cover unconventional weapons like nuclear, chemical and biological arms.
 Separate treaties cover those.